ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 Name the output layer 'edinburgh_natn_trees_centroids'

 There is a problem with this method, however.
-Not all polygons willhave simple, convex geometries.
+Not all polygons will have simple, convex geometries.
 Some may be more complex shapes where the geometric centroid is outside of the polygon boundaries.
 The image below shows an area where some polygons appear to have multiple centroids.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_treesummary_centroids_wrong.JPG?raw=TRUE" title="Erroneous centroids lie outside of the parent geometry">
 </p>

 Really, there are neighbouring polygons where the centroids do not fall within the geometry.
-These centroids are therefore not spatially representative of there the natural neighbourhoods actually are.
+These centroids are therefore not spatially representative of where the natural neighbourhoods actually are.
 To get around this we can use a different tool to generate centroids: `Point on surface`.
 This will produce a centroid which strictly falls on the surface of the parent polygon.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_pointonsurface_window.JPG?raw=TRUE" title="Point on surface window">